 Aim for frequent breastfeeding, rather than larger, less frequent feedings.
 These smaller, less frequent feeding can be easier to digest.
-If you are formula feeding or baby on solid, feed smaller quantity more often.
+If you are formula feeding or baby on solid, feed smaller quantities more often.

-Try lots of skin to skin contact or breastfeed in motion if baby is fussy and refuses to feed.
+Try lots of skin to skin contact or breastfeed in motion if the baby is fussy and refuses to feed.

-Allow baby comfort sucking at the breast or offer pacifier after feeding, since it reduces irritation and speeds gastric emptying.
+Allow baby comfort sucking at the breast or offer pacifier after feeding since it reduces irritation and speeds gastric emptying.

 Hold baby upright after feeding